aubrieta/recipes/markdown/white-chocolate-matcha-cookies.md

   - Portion dough into handful-sized scoops and place on sheets.
   - Bake for 11 minutes and let cool completely before serving.
 ---
+This recipe yields about 20 cookies, so give them out to other people!
+As one of my recievers said, "the main ingredient is butter as God intended."
+To properly consecrate the butter, cook it until brown to make a beurre noisette.
+Take it off the stove when it starts to smell nutty and little solids appear at the bottom of the pan.
+That nuttiness will enhance the flavor of the matcha.